 Who makes a real difference in your community?

-The Citizen of the Year Awards are proudly presented by the Australia Day Council of South Australia, Sarah Constructions and Channel 9, and are administered by local Councils across South Australia.
+The Citizen of the Year Awards are proudly presented by the Australia Day Council of South Australia, Local Government Association of South Australia, Sarah Constructions, On the Run, MGA Insurance and are administered by local Councils across South Australia.

 The purpose is to recognise those people in the local community that are making outstanding contributions.
 On Australia Day every year every local council will name their Citizen of the Year for their local community and at a special ceremony on the Grounds of Government House a State winner will be named in each category.

 For more information, or to nominate please go to our website

 State Recipients: South Australia's Citizen of the Year Awards 2020

 The South Australian Citizen of the Year 2020

 It has been said that very few people within the Clare Valley have not benefited in some way from the work achieved by Allan Mayfield.